monicanagent/cypherpoker/README.md

 ---

-To get started with the CypherPoker source code please visit the wiki: https://github.com/monicanagent/cypherpoker/wiki
+You can download or play CypherPoker online here: http://cypherpoker.org/play To get started with the CypherPoker source code please visit the wiki: https://github.com/monicanagent/cypherpoker/wiki

+*Note: As of December 3, 2015 the trunk CypherPoker respository should be considered an unstable development copy.
+For stable source code please use one of the branches (https://github.com/monicanagent/cypherpoker/branches)*.

 Familiarity with ActionScript 3 or its weakly-typed cousin JavaScript are not a requirement in order to compile the software but are useful when desiring to make changes to the code.